datanav/docs/terms.rst

 software used to deliver the Services, but consecutively pay for a subscription to access the Services.
-To the extent that separate license- or other terms apply for use of third party software and/ or services included in the Services, these are set out in Appendix 1 and/or together with the description of the Services in question.
+To the extent that separate license- or other terms apply for use of third party software and/ or services included in the Services, these are set out in *Description of the Services* and/or together with the description of the Services in question.
 Any terms for third party software and/or services take precedence over the terms of this Agreement.